 South Australians pay through the nose for electricity, but there are good offers out there if you shop around.
 Review plans at Canstar Blue.– Read more

-*Costs based on annual usage calculations using statistics from AER for a three person household on the SA Power network in Adelaide, January 2018.
+TAS: Costs based on annual household usage of 9475kWh/year on the TasNetworks electricity network in Tasmania, September 2022.
 For more information on annual cost calculations please click here.